flywire/lo-p/docs/01-Concepts.md

 This book is not about how to use LibreOffice's GUI (e.g. where to find the menu item for italicizing text).
 I'm also not going to discuss how to compile the LibreOffice

-!!! note "Topics"
-    Some History;
-Help and Rxamples  for
-the LibreOffice SDK
-(lodoc, loguide); Office
-as a Process; Common
-Structures (Interface,
-Property, Service, and
-Component); Service
-and Interface Inheritance
-Hierarchies; the Frame-
-Controller-Model (FCM)
-Relationship;
-Extensions; Comparison
-with Basic
-Example folder: "Utils"
 source, which is a focus of LibreOffice's development webpage (https://wiki.documentfoundation.org/Development).
 My intention is to explain the Java API that comes as part of the LibreOffice SDK, which you can obtain from